yamieboi/qb-syncedtrap/README.md

 1. Head to shared.lua (in the script not the core -_-)
 2. Paste This Under The 'SPOTS' Table (Make Sure Add a ',' on the last one tho -_-)
+3. Done!
+Notification Will Be Automatically Set To The Name